 "If an actor can’t travel to a distant or exotic location."

-The following musing will review the step by step process most experienced visual fx supervisors follow to obtain the best elements possible for a two element green or blue screen composite.
+The following article will review the step by step process most experienced visual fx supervisors follow to obtain the best elements possible for a two element green or blue screen composite.
 These rules applicable all to film, video and still photography shoots.

 In addition to a camera, lens and a sturdy tripod, you will need the following tools to accomplish these kind of shots: an incident light meter, compass, tape measure, line level, a notebook for measurements and a "stand in" that approximates the size of the actor that will be photographed against a process backing, (ie blue/green screen) and composited later.